Battle of Fleurus (1690): Battle

+A French cavalry charge on the right wing however, met with more success, driving the enemy cavalry back.
+What ensued from that point on varies depending on the sources.
+John A. Lynn states that, on the heels of the cavalry assault, the French infantry now advanced against both flanks of Waldeck's line which, finding itself enveloped, finally broke.
+Some of the Allied troops managed to regroup on high ground near Fleurus, but were eventually overwhelmed.
+Despite being pressed by French cavalry, Waldeck was able to create a new line with his remaining forces further back.
+However, this line also collapsed, broken by French infantry flushed with confidence from their initial success.
+The remainder of Waldeck's troops streamed towards Nivelles in the best order they could.

-A French cavalry charge on the right wing however, met with more success, driving the Dutch cavalry back.
-The French infantry followed and Waldecks forces now found themselves enveloped.
-On this critical moment Waldeck and Aylva ordered the Dutch infantry to form squares.
-This succeeded and the advancing French cavalry was forced to break of the assault.
+According to Olaf Van Nimwegen however, on the critical moment Waldeck and Aylva found themselves enveloped by the French, they ordered the Dutch infantry to form squares.
+This succeeded and the advancing French cavalry was forced to break off the assault.
 The French infantry, ordered to march straight onto the enemy, also failed to break the squares after suffering heavy casualties.
 Luxembourg, noticing the senselessness of further assaults decided to break the Dutch infantry by bombarding the thick squares from close range with captured artillery.
-To Luxembourgs surprise however did the artillery fire little to break Dutch morale, despite the very heavy casualties.
-One of Luxembourg adjutants, who could no longer stand to see the bloodshed, decided to talk the Dutch into capitulation.
-Luxembourg wrote after the battle to Louivois that "he told them that they were completely enveloped, that I (Luxembourg) was there and that I would spare them.
-They answered him: Leave, we want nothing, and are strong enough to defend ourselves."
+To his surprise, despite heavy casualties the Dutch retained formation, and one of his adjutants, who could no longer stand to see the bloodshed, tried to negotiate their capitulation.
+After the battle, Luxembourg wrote to Louivois that "he told them that they were completely enveloped, that I (Luxembourg) was there and that I would spare them.
+They answered him: Leave; we want nothing, and are strong enough to defend ourselves."
 What followed was a stubborn rearguard action.
 Waldeck and Aylva moved the troops in squares in the direction of Mellet and from there to Brussels, while the Dutch battalions in the rear formed an alternating front to the French.
-Under this covering fire the troops under Waldeck left the battlefield, despite various failed French attacks.
+Under this covering fire the troops under Waldeck left the battlefield.
 The Dutch right flank under Henry Casimir II and the Prince of Nassau-Usingen sought refuge in the vicinity of the guns of Charleroi.